-In the US, abortion of a previable fetus is legal, although state-specific restrictions (eg, mandatory waiting periods, gestational age restrictions) have been recently implemented.
-In the US, about half of pregnancies are unintended.
-About 40% of unintended pregnancies are terminated by elective abortion; 90% of procedures are done during the 1st trimester.
+In the United States, about half of pregnancies are unintended.
+About 40% of unintended pregnancies end in induced abortion; 90% of procedures are done during the 1st trimester.

+In the United States, abortion of a previable fetus is regulated by state-specific restrictions (eg, mandatory waiting periods, gestational age restrictions).
 In countries where abortion is legal, abortion is usually safe and complications are rare.
-Worldwide, 13% of maternal deaths are secondary to induced abortion, and the overwhelming majority of these deaths occur in countries where abortion is illegal.
+Worldwide, 13% of maternal deaths are secondary to unsafe induced abortion (1 Reference In the United States, about half of pregnancies are unintended.
+About 40% of unintended pregnancies end in induced abortion; 90% of procedures are done during the 1st trimester.
+In the United... read more ), and the overwhelming majority of these deaths occur in countries where abortion is illegal.

 Common methods of inducing abortion are